CHS cohorts

 • 7 courses (28 units) coded MA22xx / MA32xx / MA42xx / MA52xx / MA62xx (except MAx288 / MAx289 / MAx288x / MAx289x) or ST3236 or ST4251, with at least 4 at level 3000 or above

-• Declared a specialisation (Pure Mathematics / Data Modelling and Analytics / Operations Research and Analytics)
+• Declared a specialisation (Pure Mathematics / Operations Research and Data Analytics)

 • Obtained supervisor’s consent on a project related to specialisation